 Fully Insured Plans (BUCA: Blue Cross, UnitedHealthcare, Cigna, Aetna)

-• Plan Continuation: You can typically keep the same plan, but you must update your address with HR and the carrier.
-The insurer will transition you to their network in your new state.
-However, plan specifics (like covered services or prescription formularies) might adjust slightly to meet your new state's insurance mandates.
+- Plan Continuation: You can usually keep the same plan.
+Just update your address with HR and the carrier.
+They'll move you to their local network, but plan details might adjust slightly to match your new state's rules.

 Self-Funded Employer Plans